sschandra723/FocusFlow/README.md

 FocusFlow is a web-based productivity platform designed to help users maintain deep focus through structured work sessions, ambient sound environments, and distraction management tools.

-The application combines a Pomodoro timer, immersive background audio, focus protection mechanisms, and Spotify integration into a single workspace built for sustained concentration.
+The application combines a Pomodoro timer, immersive background audio, focus protection mechanisms, and quick access to music platforms into a single workspace built for sustained concentration.

 ---